 Home will be the place for me.

-A family note: Roland would regularly write to his young brother and send him drawings whilst away.
+A family note: Rowland would regularly write to his young brother and send him drawings whilst away.